vohai2003/hdp_data_tutorials/tutorials/hdp/sandbox-port-forwarding-guide/tutorial-0.md

 ![hortonworks-connected-data-platforms](assets/HDF_secure_data_collection.png)

+### Why CDA?

 As data is coming in from the edge, it is collected, curated and analyzed in real-time, on premise or in the cloud using the HDF framework.
-You can also convert the your Data-In-Motion into Data-At-Rest with the HDP framework.
-HDP allows you to store, manage and perform further analytics.
+Once the data has been captured you can convert the your Data-In-Motion into Data-At-Rest with the HDP framework to gain further insights.

+### How CDA is made possible in the sandbox

 In order for HDF to send data into HDP, both sandboxes need to be set up to communicate with each other.
 If you would like to know more about the deployment of CDA check out the [Sandbox Deployment and Install Guide](https://hortonworks.com/tutorial/sandbox-deployment-and-install-guide/) under the **Advanced Topic** section.
 When CDA is enabled a script internal to the Sandbox takes into account what base you started with and calls on the Docker daemon to instantiate the image of the complementing Sandbox flavour (e.g. HDP installs HDF, and HDF installs HDP).